jarun/buku/README.md

 `buku` is a powerful bookmark management utility written in Python3 and SQLite3.
 When I started writing it, I couldn't find a flexible cmdline solution with a private, portable, merge-able database along with browser integration.
 Hence, `buku` (after my son's nickname).

-With tagging and multiple options to search bookmarks, including regex and a deep scan mode (particularly for URLs), finding a bookmark is very easy.
+`buku` fetches the title of a bookmarked web page and stores it along with any additional comments and tags.
+With multiple options to search bookmarks, including regex and a deep scan mode (particularly for URLs), finding a bookmark is very easy.
 Multiple search results can be opened in the browser at once.

 Though a terminal utility, it's possible to add bookmarks to `buku` without touching the terminal!
 Refer to the section on [GUI integration](#gui-integration).
 If you prefer the terminal, thanks to the shell completion scripts, you don't need to memorize any of the options.
 There's an Easter egg to revisit random forgotten bookmarks too.